Stomski/FlightBook/README.md

 ![PostgreSQL](https://img.shields.io/badge/postgresql-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

 The Free Flight Site is a full stack web application designed to showcase and facilitate my evolution as a developer.
+It is a flight logging social networking application aimed at connecting local paraglider pilots, providing them with a platform to share their experiences, track their flights, review launch areas, and connect with other enthusiasts around the world.

-It utilizes a PostrgreSQL database, accessed using SQLAlchemy in a Python Flask Environment, all displayed to the client in a sleek, intuitive react/redux powered UI
+The application utilizes a PostgreSQL database, accessed using SQLAlchemy in a Python Flask environment, all displayed to the client in a sleek, intuitive React/Redux powered UI.
+This robust setup ensures a smooth and responsive user experience, allowing pilots to log their flights and share their journeys effortlessly.

-The applications Images are hosted via AWS, and I am excited to expand on the GoogleMapsAPI integration, as of now the ElevationAPI was the trickiest to integrate but increases the functionality of the site such that it was worth it.
+The application's images are hosted via AWS, ensuring reliable and fast access to visual content.
+One of the standout features is the integration of the Google Maps API, which offers dynamic and interactive flight maps.
+The Elevation API integration, although challenging, significantly enhances the functionality by providing detailed elevation data, making it an invaluable tool for pilots planning their flights.

 ![flightmap](https://github.com/user-attachments/assets/67c8f71c-eff8-48b9-99a9-3e31e63b3b3c)

+The Free Flight Site is not just a static application; it was designed with scalability in mind, leaving ample room for feature expansion.
+Future updates may include enhanced social features, real-time weather updates, advanced analytics for flight data, and more.
+The goal is to continuously evolve and provide an indispensable resource for the paragliding community.

+Whether you're an experienced pilot or a beginner looking to connect with others, The Free Flight Site offers a comprehensive platform to enhance your flying experience and better enable your connection to a vibrant community of like-minded individuals.